JJWallis/learn-to-code-form/README.md

 ### Useful resources

--  [Javascript Form Validation](https://www.youtube.com/watch?v=In0nB0ABaUk&t=105s&ab_channel=WebDevSimplified) - This video was my introduction to client-side validation, and how all HTML inputs store data as strings which we can perform basic validation on using conditional statements.
-Kyle vid - arr of inputs that recieve an error + if length > 0 - fails! (good use of data structures vs individual vars) |
+-  [Javascript Form Validation](https://www.youtube.com/watch?v=In0nB0ABaUk&t=105s&ab_channel=WebDevSimplified) - This video was my introduction to client-side validation, and how all HTML inputs store data as strings which we can perform basic conditional validation on.
+Kyle's solution also allowed me to practice using data structures alongside our validation, specifically declaring an empty array that would receive any inputs reporting invalid data.
+If the length of that array was greater than zero, the submission would fail.

 ## Author